immersive-web/webxr-input-profiles/README.md

 ## Design Goals
 This repository has been designed to meet the following goals:
-* *Distributable and modifiable.* All content in this repo is available under MIT licence.
-Feel free to take this schema and modify it for your own purposes.
+* *Distributable and modifiable.* The content in this repository is available under MIT licence.
+Take this schema and modify it for your own purposes.
-* *Community populated.* The schema, validation tests, and tools are designed to make it straightforward to submit a pull request with new mapping files and assets as new XR hardware comes on the market
+* *Forward compatible.* The schema, validation tests, and tools are designed to make it straightforward to submit a pull request with new mapping files and assets as new XR hardware comes on the market.
+Additionally, fallback assets and mappings are included to handle unknown motion controllers.
-* *No custom code necessary.* Because all hardware metadata (min/max ranges, etc) can be defined in the JSON mapping file, developers should not need to add code checks for specific `Gamepad.id`.
-Aberrant user agent behavior can also be documented in the schema as bugs are discovered.
+* *No custom code necessary.* The schema enables enumerating all hardware metadata necessary to write a single code path for handling motion controller hardware.
+Developers should not need to add code checks for specific `Gamepad.id` as aberrant user agent behavior is also documentable in the schema as bugs are discovered.
 * *WebXR optimized, WebVR compatible.* While WebVR is still available in several user agents, the future of XR on the web is in the standards-track API, WebXR.
 As such, when faced with tradeoffs, the design was optimized to simplify the schema for WebXR usage while still maintaining a path for WebVR usage.

 ## Adding New Hardware
-> TODO fill in the steps for adding a folder for a new XR device, testing the change, and submitting for PR
+> **TODO** fill in the steps for adding a folder for a new XR device, testing the change, and submitting for PR

-> Create an issue template for new hardware PRs
+> **TODO** Create an issue template for new hardware PRs

 ## Filing A Bug
-> TODO fill in the steps for filing a bug
+> **TODO** fill in the steps for filing a bug

-> Create an issue template for bugs
+> **TODO** Create an issue template for bugs

 # Concepts
 ![Diagram of top-level schema parts](./figures/Concepts.png)

 ## Data Sources
-> REFER TO BRANDON'S PR ON HOW BUTTONS AND AXES ARE SLOTTED FOR WEBXR

 Motion controllers are made up of various parts such as thumbsticks, touchpads, triggers, buttons, or dpads.
 The [Gamepad API](https://www.w3.org/TR/gamepad/) communicates the state of these parts via the `Gamepad.buttons` array and the `Gamepad.axes` array.
 However, a single physical part is divided into separate, unrelated attributes.

 For example, a thumbstick's left-right motion is communicated as a double value in an entry in the `Gamepad.axes` array while the top-bottom motion is in a separate `Gamepad.axes` entry.
 Furthermore if the thumbstick can be clicked straight down, that pressed/touched/value information is communicated by a `GamepadButton` in the `Gamepad.buttons` array.
 The `Gamepad` does not provide any indication that these three array entries are related in any way, despite all representing different aspects of the same physical part.

-Each element in this schema's `"dataSources"` section provides the missing information necessary to group the related parts of a `Gamepad` object back together.
-All entries in the `"dataSources"` array must include an `"id"` property which is unique among all other entries in the array.
-For clarity sake, a `"dataSourceType"` is also included to indicate which subschema is being used to describe the physical properties of a single part.
+Each element in the `dataSources` array provides the missing information necessary to group the related parts of a `Gamepad` object back together.
+All entries in the `dataSources` array must include an `id` property which is unique among all other entries in the array.
+For clarity sake, a `dataSourceType` is also included to indicate which subschema is being used to describe the physical properties of a single part.

 ### Buttons
 A single button (including analog triggers and touchable thumbrests) is represented by an entry in the `dataSources` array with the `dataSourceType` property set to `buttonSource`.
 It must also include a `buttonIndex` property with a value representing the index in the `Gamepad.buttons` array at which to find the button's data.
 For example: